 Here are some of the main benefits of going with Penji instead of other unlimited design services:

-Affordable pricing: They are similar or even lower than the standards of the industry.
-Their “Team” plan pricing includes all the design tasks a business founder may need and turnaround times are perfect.
-If you’re in a rush or need many design requests, the “Daytime” plan and pricing make a lot of sense as well.
+• Affordable pricing: They are similar or even lower than the standards of the industry.
+Their "Marketer" plan pricing includes all the design tasks a business founder may need and turnaround times are perfect.
+If you’re in a rush or need many design requests, the “Agency” plan and pricing make a lot of sense as well.

-Great company: The company is great.
-They care about social issues and do their contribution by donating 10% of the profits and providing their services for $1/month to non-profit organizations.
+• Great company: The company is great.
+They care about social issues and provide their services for $1/month to non-profit organizations.
 Everyone I’ve talked to in the company has also been really friendly.

 Cons